ksaua/remock/README.md

 ## Mocking out a dependency:

 The following code will replace `SomeDependency` with a Mockito mock.
+Since @ReplaceWithMock is a meta-annotation for `@Autowired`, it will also automatically be injected into the test.
+Usage:

     @RunWith(SpringJUnit4ClassRunner.class)
     @BootstrapWith(RemockBootstrapper.class)